huyanhh/giphy-overwatch-slash-command/README.md

-# Giphy Slash Command for Mixmax
+# Giphy Overwatch Slash Command for Mixmax

 This is an open source Mixmax Slash Command.
 See <http://developer.mixmax.com/docs/overview-slash-commands#tutorial-building-mygiphy> for more information about how to use this example code in Mixmax.

+You know that time where you wanted to brag about your SR to your friends but didn't want to make it too obvious?
+Well, by using the Overwatch slash command, you can just send it as if it were your signature and subtly humblebrag :).

 ## Running locally